RevanthAkella/LanguageTranslation/README.md

-README
+# LanguageTranslation

-Language translator from french to english
+Translating from French to English